 The metal freezing point cell is an extremely delicate device.
 Great care must be taken in handling, using and transporting the cell.
 The quartz glass outer shell is easily broken.
 It is suggested that the cell be kept in the vertical position for safety, although putting a cool cell in the horizontal orientation for a short time period will not cause any damage.
-To prevent damage to the cell, do not mail or ship the cell with a general freight carrier.
-The cell should be hand-carried from place to place.
+It is dangerous to transport the cell by general carrier, therefore, the cell should be hand-carried from one place to another place.

 It is extremely important to keep the outer surface of the cell clean to avoid devitrification of the quartz glass.
 Never touch the cell with bare hands.
 Whenever you have to handle the cell, always wear clean cotton gloves or use clean paper.
 If there is any chance that the outside of the cell has been touched with bare hands, clean the quartz glass with alcohol before inserting it into a furnace.